karlinha1/karlinha1/README.md

 <h1 align="center">Hi 💜, I'm Karla Gabrieli Oliveira Silva</h1>
 <h3 align="center">I'm a student, I'm in the 4rd period of Computer Science.
-Here in this profile you will find projects that I did in class, and codes that I learned by studying on my own.</h3>
+Here in this profile you will find projects that I did in class, and codes that I learned by studying .</h3>

 - 🌱 I’m currently learning **Java, Python and Dart**